Past Events

 Webinar/Virtual Training

 Texas schools have never been more interested in supporting students’ mental health.
 Community mental health centers are a critical partner for schools seeking to provide comprehensive school mental health; however, creating healthy partnerships can be challenging.
-This webinar series aims to provide community mental health leaders with an insiders’ view of the school environment, updates on Texas plans for school mental health, and strategies to partner with district and campus leadership to meet the needs of students and families.
-Topics include: School Culture, Comprehensive School Mental Health, School Partnerships, and Best Practices, among others.
+Join us for the fifth webinar in the series to learn about ways to create messaging that supports the value of school / mental health partnerships.
+Hear from the director of school-based services at Klaras Center for Youth on lessons learned in developing a regional school mental health program.

 Virtual TA Session